How much does it cost to replace your air conditioning system in Boise, ID?

 Central Air Conditioner (most common):

-The most affordable option is your typical central air conditioner which can range from $3,000 to $8,000 with installation costs included.
+The most affordable option is your typical central air conditioner, which can range from $3,000 to $8,000 with installation costs included.

 Heat Pump: